Amycretin Zenagamtide GLP-1/Amylin Data 2026

 These figures come from type 2 diabetes Phase 2 work, not a completed Phase 3 obesity readout.
 Zenagamtide should be characterised as a high-conviction late-pipeline asset — not a proven market-ready obesity compound.
 Our CagriSema amylin and GLP-1 profile covers the more advanced combination approach targeting the same biology.

-Novo Nordisk’s 2025 annual report and February 2026 investor presentation position zenagamtide as one of the company’s major follow-on assets in obesity and diabetes after semaglutide.
-The compound has now entered its Phase 3 REDEFINE programme for obesity — a critical inflection point that explains the surge in research and investor attention.
+Novo Nordisk’s 2025 annual report and February 2026 investor presentation position amycretin as one of the company’s major follow-on assets in obesity and diabetes after semaglutide — specifically as the post-2027 obesity follow-on to CagriSema in the Novo pipeline.
+The compound has now entered its Phase 3 AMAZE programme for obesity, and in May 2026 Novo launched AMAZE-12, a Phase 3 trial of amycretin for weight maintenance after diet-induced weight loss — the first amycretin Phase 3 obesity-maintenance study (ClinicalTrials.gov NCT07503210).
 Track all key trial milestones on our obesity drug approval tracker for 2026.

 The question has shifted from what is this early asset? to could this become one of Novo’s next flagship obesity medicines?
-Explore our best research peptides 2026 guide for a wider view of the pipeline.
+For supplier verification around the current retatrutide research market, see our best retatrutide supplier guide.

 | Programme | Status |